 Everyone interested in nail art ought to give stamping a try.
 If you find you like it, once you get the hang of it the possibilities are endless.
 Stamping plates are sheets of metal with designs etched into them.
 You fill the grooves with polish and use a stamp to transfer the design to your nails.
 It takes practice and a light touch but the results are worth it.
 This set by Bundle Monster comes with 10 single sided plates.
 There are double sided plates available but I feel like that just creates more mess than it’s worth if you want to use both sides of a plate at the same time.
 These swirling, floral designs remind me mandalas and are great for so many color combinations.
 It’s a perfect starting plate set because if part of a design doesn’t quite come out while you’re still learning, it doesn’t look as strange as it would if you were stamping a cute bunny but it ends up not having a head.
 Plates can be cleaned with nail polish remover and keep in mind that they are thin but heavy.
 You need a specialized stamp to work with these and that’s next on the list.

 6. Dual Head Clear Silicone Stamper & Scraper Set

 I bought this one for myself recently and I love how very transparent it is and I like the size of the stamp.
 You clean these by stamping on a lint roller so clean up is easy.
-Not all polishes work great with this stamper so it will take some experimentation to see what of your stash works well.
+Polishes made for stamping work perfectly with this stamper but if you’re not using a stamping polish it will take some experimentation to see what of your stash works well.
 If you’re having trouble picking up the polish, you may be pressing too hard.
 Silicone is a little sticky and it only takes a little pressure to grab the polish.